fsharp/fsharp.org/guides/machine-learning/index.md

 redirect_from: "/machine-learning/index.html"
 ---

-F# is ideally suited to machine learning because of its efficient execution, succinct style, data access capabilities and scalability.
+F# is well-suited to machine learning because of its efficient execution, succinct style, data access capabilities and scalability.
 F# has been successfully used by some of the most advanced machine learning teams in the world, including several groups at Microsoft Research.

 [Try F#](http://tryfsharp.org/learn) has some introductory machine learning algorithms.